Skip to Main Content

 Appointments for the Student Wellness Center or the Counseling Services offices can be made by calling 718-518-4318.
 Both offices welcome walk-ins (no appointment needed).

-CUNY Employees can seek assistance through the CUNY Work Life Program at (800) 833-8707 or the following website: https://www.cuny.edu/about/administration/offices/hr/includes/worklife/
+CUNY Employees can seek assistance through the CUNY Work Life Program at (800) 833-8707 or the following website: http://www.cuny.edu/about/administration/offices/ohrm/university-benefits.html

-Off-Campus Alcohol and Substance Abuse Resources:
+Off-Campus Alcohol and Substance Abuse Resources

 12 Step Recovery Programs

-Narcotics Anonymous (212) 929 6262
+Narcotics Anonymous (212) 929-6262 http://www.newyorkna.org/

-Cocaine Anonymous (212) 262-2463
+Cocaine Anonymous (212) 262-2463 http://www.canewyork.org/

-Marijuana Anonymous (917) 525-3653
+Marijuana Anonymous (917) 525-3653 https://marijuana-nonymous.org/venue/new-york-ny/

-Alcoholics’ Anonymous (212) 647-1680
+Alcoholics’ Anonymous (212) 647-1680 http://www.nyintergroup.org/

-Nicotine Anonymous (631) 665-0527
+Nicotine Anonymous (631) 665-0527 http://www.nicotine-anonymous.org/

-Al-Anon/Alateen (888) 425-2666
+Al-Anon/Alateen (888) 425-2666 http://www.al-anonny.org

-Detoxification and Outpatient/Inpatient Rehabilitation Facilities
+Detoxification and Outpatient/Inpatient Rehabilitation Facilities by County